FAQs

 • Lower cost

-• Cure time can be controlled by catalyst ration
+• Cure time can be controlled by the catalyst ratio

 • No sanding between layers